Maria Ressa: Philippines affirms news site shutdown order - NewsBreak

 She was a featured speaker at this week's East-West Center's International Media Conference.

-While in Honolulu, Ressa learned of the order from Rappler's attorneys.
-She said they plan to appeal.
+The order is dated June 28 and reaffirms the earlier decision to revoke the certificates of incorporation of Rappler Inc. and Rappler Holdings Corp., Rappler said in a statement.
+“We are entitled to appeal this decision and will do so, especially since the proceedings were highly irregular," the statement said.

-“We’re not shutting down,” she said.
+“We’re not shutting down,” Ressa said.
 “Well, I'm not supposed to say that.”

-No announcements about the decision appeared on either the Rappler or the Philippines Securities and Exchange websites before business hours in the Philippines, where it was already Wednesday.
+No announcements about the decision appeared on the Philippines Securities and Exchange website before business hours in the Philippines, where it was already Wednesday.

 The AP was not able to immediately reach Ressa in Honolulu.